shubasb/resume/shuba_resume.md

 #### Senior Technical Writer (11/06 to 12/07) Infoblox, CA
 Worked with engineering, product marketing, and customer support to create software and hardware documentation for DNS, DHCP, RADIUS, and IP address management networking products.

-#### Publications Manager (05/05 to 10/06) Motorola Solutions, CA
+#### Lead Technical Writer (01/04 to 11/06) Synopsys, CA
-Managed the Enterprise Mobility Software documentation team.
-Handled localization, printing, and translation.
-Hired, trained, and managed technical writers in San Jose, New York, and Bangalore.
-Planned department budget for hiring, training, hardware, and software.
+Created online help and user documentation for Synopsys test automation tools.
+Coached and mentored technical writers.

-#### Publications Manager (04/02 to 01/04) Synopsys, CA
+#### Consultant (04/02 to 01/04) Brocade Communications, CA
-Set up and managed a team of senior technical writers and editors in the US, Europe, and India.
-Managed employee time cards and conducted weekly meetings and performance appraisals.
-Defined the documentation roadmap.
+Wrote the Brocade storage application services programmer’s guide, API reference, and SDK guide from scratch.

 #### Senior Technical Writer IV (03/99 to 03/01) Cisco Systems, CA
 Created hardware and software documentation for Cisco voice and cable modem products.